wds4/tribal-tapestry/experiment/rules.md

 ## Sixth Rule (_Messenger versus the Message_)

-When in the standard mode, the content of the message is more relevant than the tribal identity of the messenger.
-When in the tribal mode, the reverse is true.
+When in the standard mode, the content of the message is more important than the tribal identity of the messenger.
+When in the tribal mode, it's the other way around.

 # Definitions